 user image

-ⓘ this user is a lonely human recovering from eating disorder and in love w/ animal crossing, foods, and kpop!
+ⓘ this user is a lonely human recovering from eating disorder and in love w/ animal crossing, the legend of zelda, food, journaling, reading and kpop!

 bookmarks: